 Freelance ballet dancers navigate a unique financial landscape with opportunities and uncertainties.
 Unlike company dancers, freelancers face less consistent pay due to the gig-based nature of their work, leading to significant income fluctuations and financial and life stability challenges.

 Despite financial and life instability, freelancing offers creative freedom and project flexibility.
-Many dancers pursue freelance job opportunities to boost earnings when not contracted to a company.
+Many dancers pursue freelance job opportunities to boost their earnings when not contracted to a company.
 However, this path requires strong self-marketing skills and independent financial management.

 Income Variability